1.800.221.5175

 #1 Review math routines

 Spruce up your math warmup routines with whiteboards.
-My printable DIY Whiteboard Math Warmups Kit helps math educators create whiteboard warmup activities that will get students engaged from the start of the lesson, and also help teachers assess students’ prior knowledge and readiness for what is going to be taught.
+These printable DIY Whiteboard Math Warmups Kit helps math educators create whiteboard warmup activities that will get students engaged from the start of the lesson, and also help teachers assess students’ prior knowledge and readiness for what is going to be taught.

 MATH_DL_MathWarmUps_Kit_Thumb_@2X